A Great Choice

 The application process and timetable are the same for international applicants, and CUNY costs are substantially lower than other top US institutions, making Macaulay a great choice. .

-International students who apply and are admitted to Macaulay Honors College receive a free laptop and technology support, and an Opportunities Fund to pursue global learning (study abroad) and intensive, personalized advising.
+International students who apply and are admitted to Macaulay Honors College receive technology support, and an Opportunities Fund to pursue global learning (study abroad) and intensive, personalized advising.

 Students also receive a Cultural Passport that provides access to museums, libraries, and other cultural institutions around New York City.